datadryad/dryad-app/app/views/layouts/_faq.html.md

 - [UC Riverside](https://dash.ucr.edu/)
 - [UC Santa Cruz](https://dash.library.ucsc.edu/)
 - [UC San Francisco](https://datashare.ucsf.edu/)
-- UC Davis College of Engineering (https://dash.ucdavis.edu)
 - DataONE ONEShare (https://oneshare.cdlib.org/)

 ## What type of data is within scope?

-All fields of scholarship.
 All types of research data.
 However, this service is intended for complete, re-usable, open research datasets and all content must not violate privacy or copyright, or breach confidentiality or nondisclosure for data collected from human subjects.